jridgewell/proposal-private-symbols/symbols-or-fields.md

 Private static fields introduce a well-known hazard: accessing a private static field through `this` will throw a `TypeError` if `this` is a subclass.

 When accessing a property using private symbols the prototype chain is traversed and the hazard disappears.

-## Better interaction with simple wrapping proxies

-Users have developed patterns for proxy usage which do not require a full membrane.
-In these scenarios, proxies are used to wrap an application-domain object and intercede (by logging, for example) when code interacts with the object.

-A simple wrapping proxy will fail when it attempts to wrap an object that has private fields.
-Because private field access is based on identity, a `TypeError` will be thrown when code attempts to access the private state of the proxy wrapper.

-With private symbols, access is forwarded directly to the proxy target, allowing simple wrapping proxies to function as expected.

-## A better platform for generalized symbol-name syntactic sugar

-If we're going to have syntactic sugar for names, why not have sugar for regular symbols too?